MMSD3.0: A Multi-Image Benchmark for Real-World Multimodal Sarcasm Detection: Experiments

 Table~\ref{ablation} summarizes the results.
-Removing the full DSBM or the relevance-guided fusion module causes the largest decline, highlighting their crucial roles in capturing cross-modal dependencies.
-Excluding positional embeddings also weakens the model, showing that encoding image order benefits multi-image understanding.
-Omitting the Pre-Bridge or Post-Bridge slightly lowers performance, indicating that alignment before and after sequential fusion contributes meaningfully.
-The absence of OCR causes a clear drop, as many images include textual elements that visual features alone cannot represent.
-Overall, these findings confirm that each module jointly strengthens the model’s multimodal reasoning and robustness on MMSD3.0.
+Removing the full DSBM or the Relevance-Guided Fusion Module causes the largest decline, highlighting their crucial roles in cross-modal reasoning.
+Excluding positional embeddings weakens performance, showing that image order matters for multi-image understanding.
+Omitting the Pre-Bridge or Post-Bridge slightly reduces accuracy, confirming their auxiliary value.
+The absence of OCR leads to a clear drop, as many images contain text crucial for sarcasm cues.
+Removing emoji features causes a small decline, indicating that emojis provide complementary affective signals.
+Overall, these results confirm that all modules jointly enhance multimodal reasoning on MMSD3.0.